-Goodwill and Intangible Assets-Goodwill represents the excess of the consideration paid over the estimated fair value of assets acquired and liabilities assumed in a business acquisition.
-We do not amortize goodwill or our other indefinite-lived intangible assets but test for impairment on an annual basis on or about November 30 of each year and whenever events or changes in circumstances indicate a reduction in its fair value below its carrying amount.
+Goodwill and Intangible Assets-Goodwill represents the excess of the consideration paid over the estimated fair value of assets acquired and liabilities assumed in a business combination.
+We do not amortize goodwill or our other indefinite-lived intangible assets but rather we test the asset for impairment on an annual basis on or about November 30 of each year and whenever events or changes in circumstances indicate a reduction in its fair value below its carrying amount.